A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Ligand treatment: Cells were seeded into 96-well plates and allowed to adhere overnight.
-Isoproterenol, a β-adrenergic receptor agonist, was prepared in DMSO and then diluted in culture medium to a final concentration of 10 μM.
-Cells were treated with isoproterenol or vehicle (DMSO only) for 15 minutes at 37 °C.
+2. Ligand treatment: Cells were seeded into 96-well plates (at a suitable density for the assay) and allowed to adhere overnight.
+Isoproterenol, a β-adrenergic receptor agonist, was prepared as a stock solution in DMSO and then serially diluted in culture medium to achieve the desired final concentrations (e.g., a range of concentrations to assess dose-dependence).
+Cells were treated with isoproterenol or vehicle control (DMSO only) for 15 minutes at 37 °C.

-3. Sample preparation: After treatment, cells were lysed and the lysates were collected.
-The lysates were centrifuged at 10,000 g for 10 minutes at 4 °C, and the supernatants were collected for cAMP measurement.
+3. Sample preparation: After treatment, the cell culture medium was removed.
+Cells were lysed using a suitable lysis buffer (the specific buffer would be determined by the ELISA kit instructions).
+The lysates were collected and centrifuged at 10,000 g for 10 minutes at 4 °C. The supernatants (containing the cAMP) were carefully collected and transferred to new tubes for cAMP measurement.

 Results: